MABelanger/mailatt/README.md

 ```

 ## 2. Configuration
-To use this command, you need an `SMTP host` transport with the `username` and `password` that you can configure with the `--configure` parameter.
+To use this command, you need an `SMTP address` transport with the `username` and `password` that you can configure with the `--configure` parameter.

 You will be prompted to enter the configuration :